 Colour printing is available during hours posted on the door to L120.
 The procedure for obtaining colour prints is as follows:

-- Colour prints can purchased (minimum quantity of 5) from the Accounting office in the Student Services building or in Room L120 using a credit or debit card only (cash will not accepted in Room L120).
+- Colour prints can be purchased (minimum quantity of 5) from Room L120 using a credit or debit card only (cash will not be accepted in Room L120).

 - Once payment has been made the student must present the payment receipt in Room L120 where the number of prints purchased will be recorded in a database.

 - Files to be printed can be sent to the colour printer from any computer on the network.
 Once a file has been sent to the printer, the student must visit L120 and present their student card to release the print.
 Each print will update the database to keep track of the number of remaining prints.